 - Les Halles, hosting a covered provençal market

 PETRARCA & LAURA IN AVIGNON.
 If you are a fan of the Florentine poet Petrarca (Petrarch), you may know that it was in Avignon where he met and fell in love with the beautiful Laura.
-This was an impossible love (she was married) but Petrarca never forgot her and he dedicated to her the famous collection of poems Il Canzoniere.
+This love was impossible (she was married), but Petrarca never forgot her, and he dedicated the famous collection of poems Il Canzoniere to her.
 The places to visit in Avignon that still remind us of Petrarca and Laura are:

 - Rue des Teinturiers, Chapelle des Cordeliers (14th century), where Laura is supposed to rest eternally.

 - The 14-th century Chapelle Sainte Claire (rue du Roi René with rue Givrolas) is here where Petrarca met Laura for the first time, it was love at first sight!